Increased main jet to #110 as part of long-term tuning for altitude and K&N air filter, and did frequent road testing.

 Revised hazard lights wiring.
 Among other things, installed a dedicated switch.
 For more than a half-century I have been making this mod using the factory kill switch, but decided this year I wanted my kill switch back.
 Some measure of prudence seems to have come with old age.

 Diagnosed possible left side oil leak.
 This model has something of a history with oil leaks on the side of the engine that contains the countershaft seal, pushrod seal, shift shaft seal, shift drum seal, oil pressure switch, oil pump, etc. There was no leak however.
 Discovered was actually a minor fuel leak that was running down side of engine.
-Replaced one of the carbs' float valves (I didn't replace all because they are only a little over five years old and are high quality OEM).
+Replaced one of the carbs' float valves (I didn't replace all because they are only a little over five years old and are high quality--and uber-expensive--OEM).

 Revised clutch cable routing.